Hilde Lobauer: Life

 In March 1945 she was evacuated to Bergen-Belsen alongside Ilse Lothe.
-In Bergen-Belsen she held her position as a labor leader until the camp was liberated.
+In Bergen-Belsen she held her position as a labour leader until the camp was liberated.
 Bergen-Belsen was liberated in early April 1945 by British forces, and she was taken to Celle prison to await trial.
 The British initially arrested her on the charge of aiding Nazi scientist Dr. Fritz Kline in his experiments.

 Belsen trials

 The first Belsen trials started 17 September 1945, in Lüneburg.
 Lobauer was a principal defendant (number 11) and was represented by British Major L. S. W. Cranfield, R.A. who also represented the infamous Irma Grese, Ilse Lothe, and Josef Klippel.
 She was identified by many during the trial and accused of drowning women in a pool at Oswiecim, selecting prisoners for the gas chambers, and beating prisoners with a rubber truncheon.
 When examined by Major Cranfield she denied drowning the women or subjecting them to any excessive beatings.
 She stated that she was forced by SS leadership to beat the prisoners and that she never beat them hard enough to break the skin.
 When she was examined on the stand she took accountability only for occasional beatings.

 Lobauer was charged on two counts.
 The first count was for mistreatment of prisoners in Auschwitz-Birkenau and the second charge was for mistreatment of prisoners in Auschwitz.
-On 17 November 1945 at the age of 27 she was sentenced to 10 years in prison.
+On 17 November 1945, at the age of 27, she was sentenced to 10 years in prison.
 This was then reduced to 7 years imprisonment, and she was later released 15 July 1950.